k1lly0u/Oxide.Ext.RustEdit/README.md

 * rustedit.update - Manually runs the updater if you have automatic updates disabled

 **Config**
-* The RustEdit extensions config can be found in your default config directory where all your plugin configs are located.
+* The RustEdit extensions config can be found in your config directory where all your plugin configs are located (/oxide/config/RustEdit.json).

 The config allows you to toggle certain features on/off